Cyprus–Turkey maritime zones dispute: Views of international community

-The Turkish position regarding the Exclusive Economic Zone (EEZ) is a unique interpretation not shared by any other country, and not in accordance with the United Nations Convention on the Law of the Sea (UNCLOS) treaty which is signed by 168 parties, but not Turkey.
+The Turkish position regarding the Exclusive Economic Zone (EEZ) is a unique interpretation not shared by other countries, and not in accordance with the United Nations Convention on the Law of the Sea (UNCLOS) treaty which is signed by 168 parties, but not Turkey and some other countries, such as United States.

 The Ambassadors of the United States and Russia to Athens, Geoffrey Pyatt and Andrey Maslov respectively, while commenting on Turkey's view, stated that all the islands have the same rights to EEZ and continental shelf as the mainland does.
 The then US Assistant Secretary of State for European and Eurasian Affairs, Aaron Wess Mitchell, criticized the Turkish view, stating that it "is a minority of one versus the rest of the world."

 6 nautical miles: Current territorial sea limits as recognized by Greece and Turkey in the Aegean.

 12 nautical miles: Upper limit of territorial sea limits defined as a legal right by UNCLOS; possible future claims by Greece and Turkey in the Aegean.

 Conflicting claims to continental shelf and EEZ areas in the eastern Mediterranean.
 Blue: areas claimed by Greece and Cyprus based on UNCLOS; red: areas claimed by Turkey based on its own interpretation of international law.